andyombogo/vaccination-coverage-analysis-usa/README.md

 ## Deployment

-This project can be deployed to Heroku using the provided [Procfile](http://_vscodecontentref_/0) and [heroku.yml](http://_vscodecontentref_/1) for container-based deployment.
+This project can be deployed using Streamlit.
+Follow the instructions below to deploy the app locally.

-1. Create a new Heroku app:
+1. Ensure you have Streamlit installed:
     ```sh
-    heroku create
+    pip install streamlit
     ```

-2. Push the code to Heroku:
+2. Run the Streamlit app:
     ```sh
-    git push heroku main
+    streamlit run app.py
     ```

 3. Open the app in your browser:
-    ```sh
-    heroku open
-    ```
+    - The app will automatically open in your default web browser.
+If not, navigate to `http://localhost:8501` to view the app.

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.
+Please open an issue or submit a pull request for any improvements or bug fixes. mail andyombogo@gmail.com

 ## License